-A introductory lab course that explores the geology and historic development of the Northwest with an emphasis on Oregon geology.
-Each of the geologic regions are examined by using basic geologic principles, rock types, hazards and the Northwest's tectonic history.
+4 credits, not offered every year An introductory lab course that explores the geology and historic development of the Northwest with an emphasis on Oregon geology.
+Each of the geologic regions is examined by using basic geologic principles, rock types, hazards and the Northwest's tectonic history.
 Required: Two Saturday field trips.